 Low blood cell counts can cause tiredness (fatigue), breathlessness and other symptoms.
 Removing blood will make these symptoms worse.

 Forced vomiting is unhealthy and can upset the levels of salt and minerals in your body.
+This can be harmful and most therapists do not use this method.

 The safety of Ayurvedic medicines